soufianeharzi/java-spring-tutorials/README.md

 ```
   The 03 modules also include:

-  - `docs/DEVELOPER_NOTES.md`   - Personal notes and takeaways
+  - `docs/DEVELOPER_NOTES.md`   - Personal notes and detailed
-  - `docs/adr/`                 - Architecture Decision Records documenting design choices
+  - `docs/adr/`                 - Architecture Decision Records documenting the "why" in each design choices

 Custom implementations and extensions will be added over time.
-This repository is meant to walk through the Spring Boot tutorials and documentation in a structured way.
+This repository is meant to walk through the Spring Boot tutorials, learn best spring practices, and document it all a structured way for reuse.